haventura/artificial_intelligence_project/README.md

 ### Word extraction from input image

-A detailled description of the model can be found [here](https://githubharald.github.io/word_detector.html)
+The model used was developped by Harald Scheidl and is trained on the IAM dataset.
+It generates rectangular bounding boxes containing words from the original image.
+The coordinate of these bounding boxes are then used to extract those words into sub-images that are then fed one by one to the word transcription model.

-The model is trained on the IAM dataset
+A detailled description of the model can be found [here](https://githubharald.github.io/word_detector.html).

 ### Word transcription